PostHog/posthog.com/contents/newsletter/small-teams.md

 When we launch a new product, or a project on an existing team becomes too large for the current team, we often spin out a new small team.
 This allows us to push forward with new ideas and keep shipping without sacrificing quality.

-Right now, for example, we're in the process of scaling support by moving our support engineers out of the Customer Success team and into a new team focused on customer communications and community. [link to team page].
-We're recruiting support engineers for that team [link to job], btw.
+Right now, for example, we're in the process of scaling support by moving our support engineers out of the Customer Success team and into a new [Customer Comms Team](/teams/customer-comms).
+We're [recruiting support engineers](/careers/support-engineer for that team, btw.

-We're also creating a new team with the mission of making our customer data platform (CDP) a first-class product [link to team page] – a project spun out from a Hackathon project at our recent all-company offsite in Mykonos. [link]
+We're also creating a new team with the mission of making our customer data platform (CDP) a first-class product – a project spun out from a Hackathon project at our recent all-company [offsite in Mykonos](/blog/mykonos-hackathon.

 ## The golden rules of small teams